How to enable multilingual support on your Google Home speaker

 Fortunately, Google is making strides towards expanding language support.
 At IFA 2018 , Google announced that support for 22 new languages is coming by the end of the year (bringing the total to 30) is coming, and multilingual support as well.

-Here's how to make it so that you can talk to Google Home in multiple languages.
+Here's how to make it so that you can talk to Google Home ($129 at Dell Home) in multiple languages.

 How to make your Google Home bilingual